Host a Drive

 Get Local Businesses Involved

 Ask your local grocery store if you can hold a food drive outside the store.
-Pass out ACFP Food Shopping Lists to customers as they enter the store and let them know you’ll be there to accept their donations on the way out.
+As customers enter the store, let them know you’ll be there to accept their donations on the way out.
 Make sure you have signs that clearly denote who you are & why the food is being collected.

 Martha & Julia